Nelson Rockefeller: Vice presidency (1974–1977)

 Upon President Nixon's resignation on August 9, 1974, Vice President Gerald Ford assumed the presidency.
-On August 20, Ford nominated Rockefeller to be the next Vice President of the United States.
+On August 20, Ford nominated Rockefeller to be the next vice president of the United States.
 In considering potential nominees, Rockefeller was one of three primary candidates.
-The other two were then-United States Ambassador to NATO Donald Rumsfeld, whom Ford eventually chose as his Chief of Staff and later Secretary of Defense, and then-Republican National Committee Chairman George H. W. Bush, who would eventually become Vice President in his own right for two terms and President for one term.
+The other two were Donald Rumsfeld, the then-United States Ambassador to NATO whom Ford eventually chose as his chief of staff and later secretary of defense, and then-Republican National Committee chairman George H. W. Bush, who would eventually become vice president in his own right for two terms and president for one term.